 Knowing the US tax extension deadline for both filing and paying taxes can easily slip the mind.
 Especially if you’re a US citizen abroad preoccupied with expat life.
 However, it’s important to partake in your citizenship’s tax duty.
 This is to prevent penalties and getting into a negative standing with the IRS.

 It’s even more important to realize that both the filing and tax deadlines have been changed this year due to the coronavirus.
 Therefore, we’re going to provide the tax information you need right now as an American abroad.

 Why We Need to File US Taxes

 Every year, it’s our duty as Americans – both living in the US and abroad – to report our worldwide income.
 This is as long as we pass a certain tax filing threshold.
 The obligation of filing can be tracked down to our US passports which state that such income must be reported to the IRS once a year.

-For example, if you are filing single, and under 65 years old, your gross income must be at least $12,200.
-If you are over 65, your gross income must be at least $13,850.
+For example, if you are filing single, and under 65 years old, your gross income must be at least $12,400.
 When you check to see where your income falls on the threshold, be sure to convert your foreign money into US dollars.

 The usual tax filing extension date for Americans abroad is not going to be April 15.
-In fact, each expat gets an automatic 2-month extension to file taxes.
+In fact, each expat gets an automatic 2-month extension to file taxes – June 15.